 Team AXON has shared its findings with Microsoft and impacted organizations, offering actionable intelligence to mitigate this ongoing threat.

-In early September 2024, one of Hunters' customers, referred to here as "Org C”, engaged Team AXON for support in handling an active incident.
+In early September 2024, one of Hunters' customers, referred to below as "Org C”, engaged Team AXON for support in handling an active incident.
 The case centered on a specific device within Org C that had been compromised via social engineering.

 A suspiciously created scheduled task on an Org C employee’s device triggered an alert, prompting further investigation.
 By correlating logs and communicating with the affected user, the team clarified the method of initial access.